 What we liked

-Aura is a unique, all-in-one service that can protect you against data breaches, phishing scams, identity theft, and other cyber threats.
+Aura is a unique, all-in-one service that can protect you against data breaches, phishing scams, identity theft, and other cyberthreats.
 Removing your data from the internet is just one of its many outstanding tools and features.
-It covers 30+ private data brokers and provides detailed reports.
+It covers 200+ private data brokers and provides detailed reports, which is more than what DeleteMe's base plan offers.

-Aura can also help you protect your children online with parental controls, Safe Gaming, and cyberbullying alerts.
+Aura also offers tons of extra identity theft protection services, as well as device security tools like antivirus software and a VPN.
 If criminals steal your identity, you'll have a personal assistant to guide you through the recovery process, and you'll get up to $1 million in identity theft insurance.

 The company offers great value for the money, and all plans include a 14-day free trial.
 If that's not enough, you can utilize the 60-day money-back guarantee to test the service further.